railwayapp/docs/src/pages/deploy/config-as-code.md

 ### [Build command](/deploy/builds#build-command)

-Build command to pass to the Nixpacks builder.
+Build command to pass to the Nixpacks builder

 ```toml
 [build]